 This was the 20th year that the Emerald Awards have taken place.

 “Albertans are passionate about balancing the development of this province’s rich resources with environmental stewardship.
 The Emerald Awards recognize and reward the excellent environmental initiatives undertaken each year.”
 (Alberta Emerald Foundation, 2011).

 - Video showcasing Nutrien’s nomination in the category of Education: Non-Formal

 Congratulatory Letter from Parliament – As word of the Emerald Award spread, accolades for the educational program came in from everywhere.

 Caring for our Watersheds received its second major environmental award in 2011 – the Fred Heal Conservation Award!

-Almost all of Agrium’s Western Canadian operations sit inside the Saskatchewan River Basin, and an advocacy group bent on keeping those waterways clean and healthy just gave Agrium an award for choosing to be part of the solution.
+Almost all of Nutrien’s Western Canadian operations sit inside the Saskatchewan River Basin, and an advocacy group bent on keeping those waterways clean and healthy just gave Nutrien an award for choosing to be part of the solution.